krishnan-mani/space-odyssey/doc/overview.md

 - create organization
 - create accounts: "control accounts", "functional accounts"
 - create organizational units
 - move accounts to organizational units
+- milestones:
+  - organization, organizational units, and accounts under organizational units
+  - "control accounts" are created (named "logging", "identity", and "publishing")
+  - one or more "functional accounts" are created (suggestion: name them after some of planet Saturn's satellites)
+  - navigate to any of the accounts from the console using the ```OrganizationAccountAccessRole```

 module 3: automation
 ===

 - (provision scheduled function to) create the role for CodeBuild
 - (provision scheduled function to) trigger builds in CodeBuild
+- milestone:
+  - deployed CloudFormation stack ```CodeBuild-role```
+  - deployed CloudFormation stack ```trigger-builds-listener```

 module 4: logging account (illustrated with CloudTrail)
 ===